 It’s hard to make investment decisions on the fly, especially with the contribution deadline looming.
 Luckily, we’ve got your back.
-You can make your contribution right into our Park-It RRSP.
-Like the usual term deposit, it gives you a guaranteed interest rate.
+You can make your contribution right into our Park-It RRSP GIC.
+Like the usual GIC, it gives you a guaranteed interest rate.
 What makes it special is that you can reinvest it in something else later.
-Think of it as a warm, cozy place to keep your money until you decide what to do with it.
+Think of it as a short-term investment solution where you can earn interest for a while until you decide how to optimize it.

 Automate it for next year